-The Texas version of IBR, TIBRS, includes all national data elements as well as Texas-specific data.
-Although many years from full implementation, the Texas IBR program is currently collecting information from 96 IBR-certified agencies.
+The Texas version of IBR, includes all national data elements as well as Texas-specific data.
+As of July 2018, approximately 870 agencies have committed to transition to NIBRS reporting by January 2021, the transition date set forth by the FBI.
 At this time, there is not a separate publication for IBR data.
-IBR data is converted to summary for its inclusion in the Texas Crime Report.
+IBR data is converted to summary for its inclusion in the Crime in Texas report.

 The Uniform Crime Reporting Program (UCR) provides a nationwide view of crime based on the submission of crime information by law enforcement agencies throughout the country.
 This data is used in law enforcement administration, operation, and management, as well as to indicate the level and nature of crime in the United States.

 Unlike the summary-based UCR Program, IBR collects data on each single crime occurrence.
 NIBRS collects data on each single incident and arrest within 24 offense categories made up of 52 Group A offenses.
 The offenses that fall into this category are: